aspirity-inc/easydev/documentation/src/content/docs/components/box.md

 title: Box
 ---

-The Box component serves as a wrapper component for most of the CSS utility needs.
+The Box component acts as a container component for the majority of CSS utility requirements.

 The Box has the next props: tag, children, className, style.